Casualty Ward Super Rugby Pacific Pre-season 2026

 Jake Te Hiwi - Returning from surgery, back on the field again but still a little way off by the sounds of it on Feb 3rd.
 Source.

-Fabian Holland - Injured his right shoulder while trying to pilfer during a ruck on the 6th of Feb.
-To us it looks like he has dislocated his shoulder.
-This would generally mean 6 weeks to return at best, an operation at worst.
+Fabian Holland - Now confirmed he dislocated his right shoulder while trying to pilfer during a ruck on the 6th of Feb.
+Confirmed he will be out for the full Super Rugby season with an aim to return in the July international window.
 Source.

 Hurricanes